“For small creatures such as we, the vastness of the Universe is bearable only through love.” – Carl Sagan

 We can do a number of things to connect with our ancient home, such as visiting planetariums, stargazing (with or without a telescope) in our backyard, observing astronomical phenomenons such as eclipses and meteor showers, or traveling to places that have exceptionally clear night skies, and following NASA and other space-oriented organizations on social media.

-I’m convinced that if we step out of the minutia of our daily existence and allow ourselves to soak in the cosmic magic and the magnificence of life on Earth, we’ll instantly elevate our state of mind and being.
-We’ll develop both a global and cosmic consciousness that’ll give us a humble perspective of our place in the grand scheme of things.
+I’m convinced that if we step out of the minutia of our daily existence and allow ourselves to soak in the cosmic magic, we’ll instantly elevate our state of mind and being.
+We’ll develop a cosmic consciousness that’ll give us a humble perspective of our place in the grand scheme of things.
 Here are some other ways astronomy can change our understanding of life:

-- You’ll be influenced to ask the big questions: As humans, we’re innately curious creatures with a tirelessly inquiring mind.
-So many times we’re baffled by the bigger questions such as: How was the universe created?
+2. You’ll be influenced to ask the big questions: As humans, we’re curious creatures with a tirelessly inquiring mind.
+We’re baffled by the bigger questions such as: How was the universe created?
 Why are we here?
 Where did we come from?
 Are there other intelligent life forms out there?
 If there are, what will they be like?
 Astronomy may not be able to give us definite answers just yet (some prefer to get their answers from religious or sci-fi theories), but looking up at the stars does quench our thirst for wanderlust and keeps us on our toes when it comes to asking profound questions.

-- You’ll feel a deeper sense of responsibility towards the planet: When we know more about other planetary systems, we’ll realize that our planet is the only one that can sustain and nourish life in our solar system.
-It is the only home that’s within our reach because other planets are inhospitable and cannot support any form of life (without technological and artificial intervention).
+4. You’ll feel a deeper sense of responsibility towards the planet: When we know more about other planetary systems, we’ll realize that our planet is the only one that can sustain and nourish life in our solar system.
+It is the only home that’s within our reach because other planets are inhospitable and cannot support any form of life.
 Knowing this will hopefully make us value and cherish our planet more.
 A home as beautiful, lush and bountiful as ours needs us to care and preserve its treasures.
 Sadly, the realities of global warming and growing animal and plant extinctions shows that corporate and political agendas have taken precedence and moved us in the direction of greed and corruption.
 Yet we can still turn the ship around by doing our part in caring for our planet.
-This article provides some ideas on how to live an environmentally-friendly lifestyle.

-- You won’t feel so alone: As you develop a deeper understanding of the Universal laws and patterns that govern the planet and cosmos, you’ll begin to feel a connection with something larger than yourself.
+5. You won’t feel so alone: As you develop a deeper understanding of the Universal laws and patterns that govern the planet and cosmos, you’ll begin to feel a connection with something larger than yourself.
 You’ll experience the Universe as intelligent, loving and harmonious, and you’ll feel supported by its high vibrations.
 Having knowledge about the basic laws of life and energy will give you the ability to tap into cosmic support while manifesting your dreams.
-When connected to this Universal flow of energy, you’ll feel empowered, invigorated, and experience a sense of belonging to the cosmic family.
+When connected to this Universal flow of energy, you’ll feel invigorated by a sense of belonging to the cosmic family.

-So the next time you’re having a tough day, all you need to do is pause, take a deep breath and tilt your head towards the sky.
-As you observe the soothing hues that color the heavens, let go of your worries and allow your mind to drift into a dream that’s filled with wonder, bliss and oneness with all that is.
+So the next time you’re having a tough day, take a deep breath and tilt your head towards the sky.
+As you observe the soothing hues that color the heavens, let go of your worries and allow your mind to drift into sweet reveries of faraway lands floating in our cosmic ocean.